 Zurich's public transportation system, operated by ZVV (Zürcher Verkehrsverbund), serves as a model of efficiency and integration.
 It comprises trams, buses, trains (S-Bahn), and even boats, all working together smoothly underneath a single ticketing system.
 Trams form the backbone of urban transport, covering most areas of the city.
-Trams are frequent, reliable, and a comfortable way to navigate, offering a view of the city as you travel.
-They are a beloved feature of Zurich's urban landscape.
+Trams are frequent, reliable, and a comfortable way to navigate, presenting a view of the city as you travel.
+They serve as a beloved feature of Zurich's urban landscape.

 Buses complement the tram routes, serving locations not covered by trams and link to outer districts and residential neighborhoods.
-They are not typicallyably good for reaching destinations slightly off the main tram lines or for close-by travel within specific districts.
-S-Bahn commuter trains connect Zurich city with its suburbs and the wider canton.
-The S-Bahn is often faster for longer distances within the urban area and has quick links to the airport and nearby towns.
+They are not typically typicallyably good for reaching destinations slightly off the main tram lines or for close-by travel within specific districts.
+S-Bahn commuter rail services link Zurich city with its suburbs and the wider canton.
+The S-Bahn is often faster for longer distances within the urban area and has quick links to the airport and surrounding towns.
 Zurich Hauptbahnhof is the central hub for S-Bahn lines.

 The ZVV system uses a zone-based fare structure.
 Zurich city center and the airport are Zone 110/121.